William P. Lear – Short Biography

 William P. Lear – Changing the Way People Travel

 An only child, young Bill Lear moved from Missouri to Chicago to go to school up to eight-grade after which he joined the US Navy.
 His experience with the radio technology of the time came when he served as a radio operator in World War I.

 In his 20s, Lear invented the car radio with his partner Elmer Wavering and sold the rights to Motorola predecessor Galvin Corporation.
 He used the proceeds of the sale to put up Lear Developments, focusing on electronics and aerospace gizmos.

 Some of the technology Lear is credited with include; radio direction locators, autopilot mode, and the first 100%-automatic airplane landing system.

 Two years later, disappointed at being unable to convince his board to embark on aircraft manufacturing, its founder sold Lear Inc. to the Siegler Corporation, changing its name to Lear Siegler.
 He relocated to Wichita, Kansas to realize his dream to manufacture aircraft.
 Within a year after he sold Lear Inc. he began test flights on his trademark jet.
-Today, he is best known for the jet with an executive clientele, the Lear Jet.

 The William P. Lear Quick Bio

 Birthplace: Hannibal, Missouri

 Company: Lear Inc.

 Key success traits: Pioneering spirit; stubbornness; displayed great initiative despite having no formal training.